Accelerated Diffusion Models via Speculative Sampling: Alternative verification strategies

 with $\Delta = (m^p - m^q)/\sigma$ and $C_\tau(\|\Delta\|) \leq 0$ if $\tau \leq 1$ and $C_\tau(\|\Delta\|) \geq 0$ otherwise.
 In particular, we have that $C_\tau(\|\Delta\|) = 0$ if $\tau = 1$.
 In addition, $C_\tau(\|\Delta\|)$ is explicit in the proof. \end{proposition}

-Before giving the proof of this result let us give some interpretation.
-For $\tau =1$, we recover that the proposed mechanism is a coupling and that $Y$ has the correct target distribution and in particular the mean is the mean of the target distribution.
-For $\tau > 1$, we raise the acceptance ratio: this has the effect of moving the distribution of $Y$ towards the distribution of $X$.
-Looking at the mean, we can interpret this effect has a guidance effect, where we push towards $m^p$ and away for $m^q$.
+We can interpret this result as follows.
+For $\tau =1$, we recover that the mean of $Y$ is the mean of the target as expected as we have a maximal coupling in this case so $Y$ follows the correct target distribution.
+For $\tau > 1$, we increase the acceptance probability: this has intuitively the effect of moving the distribution of $Y$ towards the distribution of $\tilde{Y}$.
+Looking at the mean, we can interpret this effect as a guidance effect, where we push towards $m^p$ and away for $m^q$.
 For $\tau < 1$, we are pushing towards the target distribution even more than with $\tau = 1$.
-Looking at the mean of $Y$ we can interpret this effect as a guidance term, i.e., pushing away from the draft model and towards the target model.
-This last setting is similar to \citep{karras2024guiding}, which consider an explicit guidance of a "good" model with a "bad" model.
+Looking at the mean of $Y$, we can interpret this effect as a guidance term, i.e., pushing away from the draft model and towards the target model.
+This last setting is similar to \citep{karras2024guiding}, which consider an explicit guidance of a ``good'' model with a ``bad'' model.

 \begin{proof} Using \eqref{eq:law_output_temperature}, we have that

 First, we show that $\int_{\rset^d} a_\tau(z) \rmd z = 0$.
 Indeed, using the change of variable $z \mapsto -z$ and $z \mapsto z-\Delta$ we get